rayzorium/SpringBootTest1/README.md

 # SpringBootTest1
-Just walked through and toying with a Spring Boot tutorial
+Walked through and messed with a Spring Boot tutorial